← All integrations

 Refund spike watcher

-Triggered when any SKU's refund rate exceeds 5% — Tablize investigates and suggests likely causes.
+Triggers when any SKU's refund rate crosses 5%.
+Tablize investigates the orders behind it and suggests likely causes (variant, batch, or listing issue).

-Once Shopify is authorized, tables like orders and order_line_items sync into a dedicated schema in your workspace’s PostgreSQL — incrementally, so only new and changed rows move after the first backfill.
+Once Shopify is authorized, tables like orders and order_line_items sync into a dedicated schema in your workspace’s PostgreSQL — incrementally, so after the first backfill only new and changed rows move.
 Ask something like “Which SKUs lost the most margin last week after factoring in returns?” and Tablize writes the SQL, runs it, draws the chart, and offers to keep the answer as a report, a scheduled script, or a live dashboard.

 Try Shopify with Tablize.